Write a little about yourself. Just a paragraph will do.

 *shudder* Nor am I a werewolf.
 I'm a chupacabra.

 My favorite book in all the world is Click, Clack, Moo Cows That

 Type.
 Seriously.
 Go read it and tell me it's not awesome.
-I'm also
+I

-the His Dark Materials trilogy and am looking for nice hardbound
+thoroughly enjoyed the His Dark Materials trilogy and am looking

 Wall-E and Lilo and Stitch always make me cry toward the end.

 That's right, I said CRY.
 If you don't feel for them, you're just

 not human.
 Rosencrantz and Guildenstern Are Dead is great because

 Tim Roth and Gary Oldman are a perfect duo.
 Ghostbusters, need I

 say more?
 Fearless, because it's the best martial arts movie where